Huotes/CommitMaker/README.md

 For some, the left testicle is larger than the right one.
 For Chuck Norris, each testicle is larger than the other one.

 Chuck Norris once round-house kicked a salesman.
 Over the phone.

+There?s an order to the universe: space, time, Chuck Norris....
+Just kidding, Chuck Norris is first.